ralucasuditu/ApplitoolsHackathon/README.md

 # ApplitoolsHackathon

-This is a solution written in C#.
+This project is an example of visual testing tool implementation in Selenium web driver.
+The solution uses:
+- Selenium WebDriver
+- Applitool
+- NUnit
+- Visual Studio for Clean/Build/Run
+- C# programming language

 In order to open it you need Visual Studio > 2017.
 Just open ApplitoolsHackathon.sln.

 The solution is using page-object design pattern.